-Toni Morrison—who was born on February 18, 1931—made a name for herself with The Bluest Eye, Sula and Song of Solomon, but it wasn’t until 1987’s Beloved, about a runaway slave haunted by the death of her infant daughter, that her legacy was secured.
+Toni Morrison—who was born on February 18, 1931, and passed away on August 5, 2019—made a name for herself with The Bluest Eye, Sula, and Song of Solomon, but it wasn’t until 1987’s Beloved, about a runaway slave haunted by the death of her infant daughter, that her legacy was secured.
 The book won the Pulitzer Prize and was a key factor in the decision to award Morrison the Nobel Prize in 1993.
 All the awards aside, Beloved is a testament to the horrors of slavery, with its narrative of suffering and repressed memory and its dedication to the more than 60 million who died in bondage.
 Here are some notable facts about Morrison’s process and the novel’s legacy.

 While compiling research for 1974's The Black Book, Morrison came across the story of Margaret Garner, a runaway slave from Kentucky who escaped with her husband and four children to Ohio in 1856.
 A posse caught up with Garner, who killed her youngest daughter and attempted to do the same to her other children rather than let them return to bondage.
 Once apprehended, her trial transfixed the nation.
 "She was very calm; she said, 'I’d do it again,'" Morrison told The Paris Review.
 "That was more than enough to fire my imagination."

-2. Morrison came up with the character Beloved after she started writing.
+2. Toni Morrison came up with the character beloved after she started writing.

 The book was originally going to be about the haunting of Sethe by her infant daughter, who she killed (just as Garner did) rather than allow her to return to slavery.
 A third of the way through writing, though, Morrison realized she needed a flesh-and-blood character who could judge Sethe’s decision.
 She needed the daughter to come back to life in another form (some interpret it as a grief-driven case of mistaken identity).
 As she told the National Endowment for the Arts’ NEA Magazine: "I thought the only person who was legitimate, who could decide whether [the killing] was a good thing or not, was the dead girl."

-3. She wrote the ending early in the writing process.
+3. Toni Morrison wrote the ending early in the writing process.

-4. Morrison became fascinated with small historical details.
+4. Toni Morrison became fascinated with small historical details.

-In an appearance on The Colbert Report last year, Morrison said she finally got around to reading Beloved after almost 30 years.
+In an appearance on The Colbert Report in 2014, Morrison said she finally got around to reading Beloved after almost 30 years.
 Her verdict: "It’s really good!"

-8. It’s one of the most frequently challenged books.
+8. Beloved is one of the most frequently challenged books.

-9. Morrison also wrote an opera based on Garner’s life.
+9. Toni Morrison also wrote an opera based on garner’s life.

-Ten years ago, Morrison collaborated with Grammy-winning composer Richard Danielpour on Margaret Garner, an opera about the real-life inspiration behind Beloved.
-It opened in Detroit in 2005, and played in Charlotte, Chicago, Philadelphia and New York before closing in 2008.
+Morrison collaborated with Grammy-winning composer Richard Danielpour on Margaret Garner, an opera about the real-life inspiration behind Beloved.
+It opened in Detroit in 2005, and played in Charlotte, Chicago, Philadelphia, and New York before closing in 2008.

-10. Morrison did not want it made into a movie.
+10. Toni Morrison did not want Beloved made into a movie.